marimatush/mediatools/README.md

 - 🎵 Convert `.wav` audio to high-quality `.mp3` (320 kbps)
 - 🖼️ Convert `.png` and `.jpeg` images to `.webp` (with quality control)
+- 📄 Merge images into a single PDF
+- 📚 Merge multiple PDFs into one combined PDF

 Built with [`uv`](https://github.com/astral-sh/uv) for dependency management.